-Seatbelt Use Rate - To increase statewide seat belt compliance 2 percentage points from the 2011 calendar year use rate of 91% to 93% by December 31, 2012.
+Seatbelt Use Rate - To increase statewide seat belt compliance 2 percentage points from the 2010 calendar year use rate of 90% to 92% by December 31, 2013.

 - Annual statewide observational seat belt use surveys will continue to be utilized to measure the statewide usage rates for seat belts.
 In 1998, the Delaware Office of Highway Safety's Observational Survey Plan was developed and was approved by the National Highway Traffic Safety Administration.
-Seat belt use is surveyed at over eighty sites across the state and calculations of use are based on VMT (vehicle miles traveled).
-Pursuant to Federal Regulations, OHS will be revising our statewide use survey to aid in increasing uniformity of surveys conducted across the country. - Monitoring of overall seat belt use rates in personal injury and fatal crashes will allow for a comprehensive approach to the problem identification process.
-The Office of Highway Safety will continue to monitor the locations of unrestrained fatal and personal injury crashes and direct targeted enforcement and education efforts in those areas. - Number of seat belt citations issued during grant funded enforcement activity in FY 2010: 2,454
+In 2012, however, OHS was required to have its seat belt survey methodology redesigned.
+The newly NHTSA-approved seat belt survey design was implemented in June of 2012.
+Because all new sites were chosen (and fewer were deemed necessary to producing an accurate observational use rate) future comparisons of the use rate to that of pre-2012 will be difficult to make with any degree of reliability. - Monitoring of overall seat belt use rates in personal injury and fatal crashes will allow for a comprehensive approach to the problem identification process.
+The Office of Highway Safety will continue to monitor the locations of unrestrained fatal and personal injury crashes and direct targeted enforcement and education efforts in those areas. - Number of seat belt citations issued during grant funded enforcement activity in FY 2011: 4,176

-- In FY 2012, OHS will shift from awarding annual grants to law enforcement agencies with an identified traffic safety problem to conducting six 2-week enforcement blitzes focused on occupant protection violations.
-Those blitzes will occur in late November, late January, May for Click It or Ticket, and late June, July and August.
-Enforcement will be focused on evenings/early mornings and weekends based on an analysis of crash data, will include both checkpoints and saturation patrols and will be supported by paid media.

-- Enforcement agencies participating include:

-- o Delaware State Police (8 Troops statewide)
+- In FY 2013, OHS will again provide funding to law enforcement agencies with an identified traffic safety problem to conduct six 2-week enforcement blitzes focused on occupant protection violations.
+Those blitzes will occur in late October, early December, early March, May for Click It or Ticket, mid-June and late July.
+Enforcement will be focused on late afternoons/early evenings and late evenings into the early morning hours based on an analysis of crash data.
+Enforcement will include both checkpoints and saturation patrols and will be supported by paid media. - Enforcement agencies participating include: - Delaware State Police (8 Troops statewide) - Paid media will include: - Radio, television, print, internet, and sports marketing with a seat belt message in October and December 2012, and March, July, and August 2013 - Radio, television, billboards, internet, print, and partnerships with a Click It or Ticket message in May 2013

-- Dover Police

-- o Georgetown Police

-- Milford Police

-- Newark Police

-- New Castle County Police

-- Wilmington Police

-- OHS will promote the use of its Buckle Up Stencil to schools and businesses through the Occupant Protection Coordinator and the Corporate Outreach Coordinator